alfmep/libujson/README.md

 **-a, --array-lines** For JSON arrays, print each array item on a separate line.

+**-b, --tabs** Indent using tab characters instead of spaces.
+Ignored if option '-c,--compact' is used.

 **-r, --relaxed** Print the JSON document in relaxed form.
 Object member names are printed without enclosing them in double quotes("") when the object member names are in the following format: [_a-zA-Z][_a-zA-Z0-9]*.
 The exceptions are the object member names "true", "false", and "null".
 Those object member names are always enclosed by double quotes("").

 **-t, --parse-strict** Parse the JSON document in strict mode.
 This is the only utility that parses in relaxed mode by default.

+**-o, --color** Print in color if the output is to a tty.

 **-v, --version** Print version and exit.